DewGew/Hemma/README.md

 ## Writing your own YAML

-Hemma is still a YAML dashboard underneath, and everything it writes you can also write by hand.
+Hemma builds ordinary Lovelace dashboards, so anything it writes you can also write or extend by hand.
 Custom templates, hand-built views and per-card overrides all keep working.

 See **[docs/ADVANCED.md](docs/ADVANCED.md)** for the folder layout, template variables, and the full card reference.